mkvenkit/humble_ice/examples/music_box/README.md

 ![music box](./music_box.jpg)

 A simple musical tune player.
-Code is from **fpga4fun** with some minor changes - mainly using a PLL to create a 25 NMhz clock - to make it work for Humble iCE.
+Code is from **fpga4fun** with some minor changes - mainly using a PLL to create a 25 MHz clock - to make it work for Humble iCE.

 https://www.fpga4fun.com/MusicBox4.html